 By setting the expectation they can terminate you upfront for any reason (or no reason at all) during that “probationary” period it makes it difficult to receive unemployment benefits or prove that an employee was terminated illegally.
 If your employer fires you during your first ninety days you should consider scheduling a consultation with an employment lawyer to discuss whether a possible claim exists.

-Probation and wrongful termination for discrimination in Dallas and Fort Worth
+Probation and wrongful termination for discrimination in Texas

 Employers may not terminate an employee for any illegal reason.
 This includes both outright discrimination and discrimination covered by a legitimate reason.
 For example, an employer may decide to release a woman employee because she doesn’t “fit in” with the predominately male environment and took offense to sexual jokes during lunch.
 That is an example of discrimination if the company fires her as not a good fit with coworkers.
 Sometimes employers will refer to this person as a troublemaker for complaining.